hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 ```
 gdisk /dev/sdX
 ```
 ... and pressing `o` to create `an empty GUID partition table`.
-Now press `w` to save and write the changes.
+Then `w` to save and write the changes.

 ## Create the EFI boot partition